 Staff publications database

-The AWRI staff publications database contains citations of publications authored by AWRI staff.
-This useful tool, accessible from the AWRI website, received more than 7,290 hits this year with 740 staff publications requested.
-This database is updated on a regular basis to ensure the latest publications are available.
+The AWRI staff publications database contains over 1,800 citations of publications authored by AWRI staff.
+This useful tool, accessible from the AWRI website, received more than 7,598 hits this year with 828 staff publications requested.
+This database is updated regularly to ensure the latest publications are available.

 Online information packs

 Online information packs are collections of relevant references and other resources focused on a single topic.
-They have been developed by library staff to help users easily locate the information they need on common topics.
-Three new information packs were added to the AWRI website during the year, bringing the total number to 26 across oenology, viticulture, environment and sustainability and wine and health.
-During 2014/2015, the library received over 100 requests for information through the online information packs and delivered 362 journal articles in response to these requests.
+They have been developed to help users easily locate information on common topics in areas of oenology, viticulture, sustainability and wine and health.
+The website received more than 1,900 hits on information packs and the library delivered over 619 journal articles from information packs, an increase of 70% from 2014/2015.